holubj/obsidian-dialogue-plugin/README.md

 ## Say Thanks 🙏

-If you like this plugin and would like to support me, you can buy me a coffee!
+If you like this plugin and would like to support its development, you can buy me a coffee!

 <a href="https://www.buymeacoffee.com/holubj" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>